 Thyroid Foundation of Canada Research Award

-- Demonstrated excellence as an independent investigator
+- have demonstrated excellence as an independent investigator

-- Lay summary of project (max.
+- lay summary of project (max.
 1 page) specifically describing the implications of the research project for patients with thyroid disorders

 - CV of nominee (complete CV or CIHR-type CV)

-- Three-page summary of proposed research project, including purpose, background hypothesis, research design, expectations, and possible pitfalls
+- three-page summary of proposed research project including purpose, background hypothesis, research design, expectations and possible pitfalls

-- Research references (in addition to the three-page summary)
+- research references (in addition to the three-page summary)

-- Budget outlining the use of the funds, including other funding that is being sought
+- budget outlining the use of the funds, including other funding that is being sought

-- Proof of ethics approval (or submission to ethics board), where applicable
+- proof of ethics approval (or submission to ethics board), where applicable

 Project proposals will be evaluated by the CSEM Awards committee which includes senior endocrinologists and researchers and a TFC representative.